 Metallic alloys, ceramic and ceramic composites, advanced/novel materials for nuclear applications:

-Please note that fuel-cladding interactions and zirconium alloys for fuel cladding will not be covered in this edition of the workshop.
-Other novel materials for accident tolerant fuel cladding in LWR systems are within the scope of the meeting.
+Please note that fuel-cladding interactions and zirconium alloys for fuel cladding were not covered in this edition of the workshop.
+Other novel materials for accident tolerant fuel cladding in LWR systems were within the scope of the meeting.

-Plenary lectures and technical sessions will be organised according to the topics listed above.
+Plenary lectures and technical sessions were organised according to the topics listed above.

-A poster session covering all technical subjects will be held.
+A poster session covering all technical subjects was held.

 When uploading your abstract we also ask that you agree to grant rights for the OECD/NEA to publish the abstract in a summary report on SMINS-7.